RickStrahl/MarkdownMonster/Readme.md

 * Gentle, optional toolbar support for Markdown newbies
 * Inline spell checking
 * Line and Word counts
-* Dark and Light Themes
-* Easily customizable HTML preview templates
-* Customizable editor and editor themes
-* Save Markdown output as raw or packaged HTML
-* Paste HTML text as Markdown
-* Copy Markdown selection as HTML
-* Open rendered output in Browser
-* Save rendered output as HTML and PDF documents
-* Print rendered output to printer or PDF documents

-#### Editing Features
+#### Image Features
 * Smartly select and embed images from disk or URL
 * Paste images from Clipboard at cursor
+* Drag images from the built-in Folder Browser
+* Drag images from Explorer
+* Edit images in your image editor of choice
 * Easily capture screen shots and embed captured images
+* PNG image compression for embedded images

+#### Editing Features
+* Easy link embedding from clipboard
 * Embed code snippets and see highlighted syntax coloring
 * Text Snippet Expansion with C# Code via [Snippets Addin](https://github.com/RickStrahl/Snippets-MarkdownMonster-Addin)

+#### Output and Selections
+* Save Markdown output as raw or packaged HTML
+* Paste HTML text as Markdown
+* Copy Markdown selection as HTML
+* Open rendered output in your favorite Browser
+* Save rendered output to HTML
+* Save rendered output to PDF
+* Print rendered output to the Printer

+#### Theme Support
+* Dark and Light Themes
+* Easily customizable HTML preview templates
+* Customizable editor and editor themes
+* Support for many editor sytnax languages

 #### File Operations
 * Editor remembers open documents by default (optional)
 * Auto-Save and Auto-Backup support
 * Integrated file and folder browser
 * Save files with encryption
-* Drag and drop from Explorer and Folder Browser
+* Drag and drop documents from Explorer and Folder Browser
 * Open Command Window or Explorer for active document
-* Open images for editing with a right click
 * Commit and push active document to Git

 #### Weblog Publisher